Gambling, drinking monks raise hell in South Korea

 South Korean TV networks aired shots of monks playing poker, some smoking and drinking, after gathering at a luxury lakeside hotel in late April for a fellow monk's memorial service.

-"The stakes for 13 hours of gambling were more than 1 billion won ($875,300)," Seongho, a senior monk who uses one name, told Reuters on Friday.
+"The stakes for 13 hours of gambling were more than 1 billion won (542,990 pounds)," Seongho, a senior monk who uses one name, told Reuters on Friday.

 He said he had reported the incident to prosecutors.